The E. M. Viquesney Doughboy Database

 Picture

-Besides the Doughboy in front of the courthouse, there may have been one more in Spencer, at least temporarily.
+Besides the Doughboy in front of the courthouse, there was one more in Spencer, at least temporarily.
 After Viquesney moved his studio to his residence in 1939, it was known there was a full-size cast zinc version of his Doughboy statue standing inside for some time as a sales display.
 It's pictured at left from the Indianapolis Sunday Star, February 11, 1940.
-Apparently it was lent out to other towns to feature in patriotic holiday parades such as July 4, Memorial Day, and Armistice Day (now Veterans Day).
+It may have been lent or rented out to other towns to feature in patriotic holiday parades such as July 4, Memorial Day, and Armistice Day (now Veterans Day).
 We suspect this because of a photo we received from Stanley Griffith, who grew up working in Viquesney's Tivoli Theatre.
-Stan sent us a 1939 photo of this same model Doughboy mounted on a truck parading down Sale Street in the town of Ellettsville, Indiana - except Ellettsville doesn't, and never did have, a "Spirit of the American Doughboy".
-Since Ellettsville is just few miles from Spencer, it's very likely this is the Doughboy that stood in Viquesney's studio and was out on loan for whatever Ellettsville was celebrating that day.
+Stan sent us a 1939 photo of the same model Doughboy mounted on a flatbed truck parading down Sale Street in the town of Ellettsville, Indiana - except Ellettsville doesn't, and never did have, a "Spirit of the American Doughboy".
+Since Ellettsville is just few miles from Spencer, it's very likely this is the Doughboy that stood in Viquesney's studio and was out on loan to Ellettsville for watever the town was celebrating that day.

-Whatever became of this Doughboy isn't known for certain.
-It may have ended up at any of the locations of this version that were placed after February, 1940.
-We do know there was a full-size "Spirit of the American Doughboy" listed among the effects of Viquesney's estate sale in 1947.
+Whatever became of this Doughboy isn't known.
+We do know there was a full-size "Spirit of the American Doughboy" listed among the effects of Viquesney's estate sale in 1947, which was probably this one.
+There is evidence it ended up in the possession of Frederic L. Hollis

-Below: Stan Griffith shot this interesting picture of a 1939 photo on display inside a historic building window in the town of Ellettsville, Indiana (you can see reflections in the window glass).
+Below: Stan Griffith shot this interesting picture of a 1939 photo on display inside a historic building window in the town of Ellettsville, Indiana.
 It had us going for a while, thinking perhaps this was an undiscovered Viquesney Doughboy.
-But it's probably the same one Viquesney kept in his Spencer studio as a sales display, and lent out for nearby towns like Ellettsville to feature in patriotic holiday parades.
+But since Ellettsville has no record of a Viquesney Doughboy, this is probably the same statue pictured above that Viquesney kept in his Spencer studio as a sales display, and likely lent or rented out to nearby towns like Ellettsville to feature in patriotic holiday parades.

 Picture